 Employee::find(1)->transactions;

-You can see all the associated records of Employee with ID 1 is displayed from the model Transaction.
+All the associated records of Employee with ID 1 are displayed from the model Transaction.

 Step 4: Inverse of Relationship.